hdsu-bioquant/sincellTE_2022/day2/index.md

-# 0. scRNA-Seq Course Syllabus
+# 0. First steps in scRNA-Seq analysis

 We will use available data from 10X genomics of Peripheral Blood Mononuclear cells (PBMC).
 In order